melikezehra/melikezehra/README.md

 - 👋 Hi, I’m @melikezehra
-- 👀 I’m interested in social sciences
+- 👀 I’m interested in social sciences and software
-- 🌱 I’m currently learning political Science and İnternational Relations
+- 🌱 I’m currently learning political Science and İnternational Relations and also software
 - 📫 How to reach me melikezehra25@gmail.com or mzehra@marun.edu.tr

 <!---